Bombing of Darwin: Background

 Following the outbreak of the Pacific War in early December 1941, Darwin's defences were strengthened.
 In line with plans developed before the war, several Australian Army and RAAF units stationed in the town were sent to the Netherlands East Indies (Dutch East Indies; NEI) to strengthen the defences of the islands of Ambon and Timor.
-An improvised plan for support of the Philippines and the Dutch East Indies was completed in Washington on 20 December 1941 by the U.S. Army General Staff.
+An improvised plan for support of the Philippines and the Dutch East Indies was completed in Washington on 20 December 1941 by the US Army General Staff.
 It envisioned Darwin as the hub of transshipment efforts to supply those forces by landing supplies at Brisbane, shipping overland to Darwin, and onward by air and blockade-running ships.
 In reality, transport to Darwin by sea was necessary.
 Supplies and shipping intended both to build the Darwin base and to support the Java and Philippine forces were gathered in Darwin and the vicinity.
 In the two months before the air raids, all but 2,000 civilians were evacuated from the town.
 Japanese submarines I-121 and I-123 laid mines off Darwin in January 1942.